KristianColville1/raza-noodles/README.md

 ## Content
 <hr>

-### The logo
-I created the branding logo with help from here [hatchful.shopify.com](https://hatchful.shopify.com/).
-I tried to keep in mind that this was an Asian style restaurant and chose the appropriate design for the logo after careful consideration.
-The logo features an icon that intuitively shows a bowl of noodles and chopsticks.

-### Icons
-All of the icons were sourced from [fontawsome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free)

 ### Fonts
 Google has a wide varity of free fonts for use.
-I chose two fonts for my projects from [here](https://fonts.google.com/)
+I chose the two fonts for my projects from [here](https://fonts.google.com/).

 ### Terms of Use, Privacy Policy, Cookies Policy
 I used a generator to build my policies from [TermsFeed](https://www.termsfeed.com/).

 ### Food menu items

-   * The soups for my food menu were sourced from [bonappetit](https://www.bonappetit.com/recipes/slideshow/noodle-soup)
+   * The soups for my food menu were sourced from [bonappetit](https://www.bonappetit.com/recipes/slideshow/noodle-soup).

    * The appetizers for the menu were sourced from [insanelygoodrecipes](https://insanelygoodrecipes.com/asian-appetizers/).